 The Acceptable Use Policy and Pin Etiquette Policy are quite a read, so let me sum them up for you.
 Whatever you’re going to do, Pinterest would like you to do it in moderation.
 That means no spam, no sponsorships and endorsements from the network, and no frequent sweepstakes and promotions.

-Pinterest Feed doesn’t differ much from its counterparts on other social media; the posts a Pinner sees upon logging in are pins published in boards or by users he’s decided to follow.
+Pinterest’s feed doesn’t differ much from its counterparts on other social media; the posts a pinner sees upon logging in are pins published in boards or by users she’s decided to follow.
 There’s a handful of related and relevant ones too, “Picked for you” by the network in accordance with your previous pins.
-Pins can be images, gifs, or videos with a link that sends a Pinner back to their original source.
+Pins can be images, gifs, or videos with a link that sends a pinner back to their original source.

-An average pin is repinned around 10 times, thus driving about 2 site visits and 6 page views.
+An average pin is repinned around 10 times, thus driving about two site visits and six page views.
 But, average shouldn’t be your point of interest.
-You’re here to learn how to make great pins with loads of referral traffic, so I’ve compiled a couple of Pinterest tips and tricks for you to start using right now.
+You’re here to learn how to make great pins with loads of referral traffic, so I’ve compiled a couple Pinterest tips and tricks for you to start using right now.

-After having joined Pinterest as a business, completed your profile, and linked it to your website, the first thing you’re going to do is create a board.
-Pinterest boards are a tidy way to organize your content – choose an appropriate category for each, and help future followers discover your pins during search.
+After joining Pinterest as a business, completing your profile, and linking it to your website, the first thing you’re going to do is create a board.
+Pinterest boards are a tidy way to organize your content — choose an appropriate category for each, and help future followers discover your pins during search.

-Among other popular categories on this social network are Jewellery, Handbags & Accessories, Sporting Goods, Footwear, and Baby Gear.
-Some are way broader than others, as you can see, but that still doesn’t mean that you should opt for popular ones if your pins aren’t relevant enough.
+Other popular categories on this social network are Jewelry, Handbags & Accessories, Sporting Goods, Footwear, and Baby Gear.
+Some are broader than others, as you can see, but that still doesn’t mean you should opt for popular ones if your pins aren’t relevant enough.

 According to PicMonkey, long pins gain more attention.
 Instructographics — a term for DIY infographics coined by the network itself — are usually longer than 1102 pixels, though you should definitely keep them under 2061 pixels.
 One pixel longer than that, and your pin will get cut off on mobile.

-Though a couple of years old, a 2013 study by a Philadelphia-based startup Curalate provides some valuable insights into pinnable photos that are still applicable today.
-The company looked at the most frequently repinned types of photos, and came up with the following guide for professional Pinners.
+Though a few years old, a 2013 study by Philadelphia-based startup Curalate provides some valuable insights into pinnable photos that are still applicable today.
+The company looked at the most frequently repinned types of photos and came up with the following guide for professional pinners.

-But, if Pinterest serves as a search engine for photos, instructographics, gifs, and videos, then pins should be easily manipulated with some kind of SEO technique, right?
+But if Pinterest serves as a search engine for photos, instructographics, gifs, and videos, then pins should be easily manipulated with some kind of SEO technique, right?
 Spot on, in fact.
-There’s a number of optimization hacks that can be applied to Pinterest, and these are the most effective ones.
+There are a number of optimization hacks that can be applied to Pinterest, and these are the most effective ones.

 The aforementioned peak pinning hours are presented in Eastern Standard Time, and naturally mean very little if your target audience is somewhere else.
-Speaking of which, these hours always depend on scrolling habits of Pinners you’re trying to appeal to.
-Do a niche research, and establish your ideal buying persona.
+Speaking of which, these hours always depend on scrolling habits of pinners you’re trying to appeal to.
+Do niche research and establish your ideal buying persona.
 Getting familiar with your audience’s Pinterest habits should be easy from there.